Achillea millefolium (Common Yarrow)

 Cold Tolerance: Tolerates cold to -10° F

 Easy to grow with bright spring and summer flowers that attract pollinators.
-Very broad distribution throughout the Nortern Hemisphere.
+Very broad distribution throughout the Northern Hemisphere.

 Some gardeners prefer to leave the dried stems and flower heads to provide visual interest and habitat for wildlife.
 Alternatively, if you prefer tidiness, you can cut the plant back to the ground once all the flowers are spent.